 Your event strategy should be based on your objectives and your audience.
 This means you’ll need to do some research on your leads.
 Review their profiles, connect with them on LinkedIn, read their blogs, and learn more about their interests.

 This background information will help you design your event marketing strategy.
 The first thing you need to do is figure out where these events are taking place.
-On this list, jot down the key networking events and conferences in your industry.
+On this list, jot down your industry's key networking events and conferences.

 Your brand’s image will drive your strategies.
 So, think about what your brand’s personality looks like.
 For example, does your brand aim to be playful?
 High-energy?
 Or does it intend to be quiet and thoughtful?
 Make sure your event strategy reflects this.